Instant Pot Black Bean Soup

 Instructions

 - Seal the instant pot, make sure the venting knob is set to sealed and press the soup function and set the timer to 45 minutes.
 Make sure the mode is set to normal and the pressure is set to high.
-The IP will take around 15 minutes to come to pressure
+The IP will take around 15 minutes to come to pressure.

 - When the instant pot beeps that it is done, either let it release the pressure naturally (around 25 minutes) or do a quick release.
-(See notes for how to do it)
+(See notes for how to do it).

-- Transfer the soup to a serving bowl
+- Transfer the soup to a serving bowl and ladle into crocks.

 Equipment